-In fall 2013 as many as 1,400 students needed an iPad for at least one course.
+In the past semesters as many as 1,800 students needed an iPad for at least one course.
 That number will grow rapidly as more iPads courses are developed and more students bring iPads to campus.
 For some students in some programs and colleges, Education for example, having and learning with an iPad is an absolute must.

 Individual faculty need lots of time – as many as hundreds of hours – to develop or change a course for an iPad.
 They may need to convert hundreds of documents and materials to digital format.
 They may need to organize their materials in different ways.
 They may need to invest time in training, learning new pedagogies or methods for students to interact with the course material, the instructor and one another using these hand-held devices.

 We’re pleased that so many faculty have taken the time to learn to use them.
 We see time as the primary barrier experienced in developing an iPad course.
 For some courses, an iPad may not be appropriate.